PhoenicisOrg/phoenicis/docs/_docs/Users/packages.md

 The packaging is done in phoenicis-dist.

-The built packages are located in the target folder:
+The built packages are located in the target/packages folder:
 - .zip
 - .deb